2005:

 Benjamin Harrison, the twenty-third United States President, is

-the U.S. Chief Executives at Disney World's The Hall of Presidents.
+and all the U.S. Chief Executives at Disney World's The Hall of Presidents.

 1992: